 It seems like the most common advice is to do something else, “write in your free time”.
 I originally decided that if I made it to college, I’d major in Creative Writing.
 I thought that would help me become a better writer, but I’m worried now that it would be a waste of time.

+If you’re wondering how to revise a novel with an eye towards trimming the fat, this post is for you.
 There’s almost nothing harder than “killing your babies” and axing chunks of your writing.
 Everybody loves their writing.
 It’s always hard to lose a word here, a line there, sometimes an entire paragraph.
 But cutting makes for a leaner, meaner, more amazing manuscript.

-I’ll be posting some craft articles on revision in the next few weeks.
+I’ll be posting some craft articles on revision techniques in the next few weeks.
 Maybe because I’m revising stuff myself right now, it’s on my mind.

 At my MFA program, my teacher, Lewis Buzbee of Steinbeck’s Ghost fame, makes the class do reductive revisions.
 We turn in a manuscript of 20-30 pages, then everyone in the class takes two to three pages of that week’s submission and cuts, cuts, cuts until only one page remains.